everycas/pycompiler_mod/README.md

 # Pyinstaller script

-Script for automation python project compilation using pyinstaller
+pyinst.pyw - this is a script for automation python project compilation using pyinstaller.
+Makes compillation easier.

 Instruction